From Bauhaus to Buenos Aires: Grete Stern and Horacio Coppola

 The exhibition is accompanied by a major publication edited by Roxana Marcoci and Sarah Meister with a selection of original texts by Stern and Coppola translated into English by Rachel Kaplan.
 The catalogue will consist of three essays on the artists written by the exhibition curators and scholar Jodi Roberts.
 Special thanks to the Estate of Horacio Coppola and Galerie Jorge Mara— La Ruche.

 Major support for the exhibition is provided by The International Council of The Museum of Modern Art, The Modern Women’s Fund, and The David Berg Foundation.

-Additional funding is provided by the Consulate General of the Argentine Republic in New York and by the MoMA Annual Exhibition Fund.
+Additional funding is provided by the Consulate General of the Argentine Republic in New York, Robert M. Buxton, and the MoMA Annual Exhibition Fund.